Your Basket

 A Unique Formula Identifier (UFI) is a 16-character alphanumeric code that must be placed on products containing hazardous mixtures or substances.

-This has been a requirement since 2021, and by 2025, it will be mandatory for all products classified for health or physical hazards.
+It has been recommended to include a UFI number since 2021, and by 2025, it will be mandatory for all products classified for health or physical hazards.

 By placing a UFI on the product, this creates a clear link between the information and the product being placed onto the market.